LudwikJaniuk/sdleffler.github.io/_posts/2017-9-27-AttacaStructureAndMilestones.md

 Personally, I believe the last to be the most likely possibility.
-In any case the ramifications of this are that I need any future I want to run in a separate thread to be `'static`; if my `ReadFuture` has have a lifetime, everything falls apart.
+In any case the ramifications of this are that I need any future I want to run in a separate thread to be `'static`; if my `ReadFuture` has a significant lifetime bound, everything falls apart.
 My solution was to pull out the [stable_deref_trait](https://github.com/storyyeller/stable_deref_trait) library, and allow the buffer passed in to be *any* type which can stably dereference to an `&mut [u8]`; this allows `Vec<u8>` to be used interchangeably